opencog/learn/scm/gram-class/README.md

 * Cosine similarity
 * MI similarity
 * Ranked-MI similarity
+* Gaussian Orthogonal Ensemble similarity

+The first three work with word-disjunct vectors; the Gaussian similarity works with word-word vectors, where the vector components are given by the MI similarity.

+Gaussian similarity works best for merging; it measures not only the local syntactic environment for two words, but also how similar they are in relation to other (3rd party) words.
+It resembles a layer "one deeper", than the original vectors from which it is built.
+The downside is that Gaussian similarity is expensive to compute.

-Ranked-MI works best for merging; it has the best properties of MI but also includes the word frequency as part of the similarity score.
+Ranked-MI works second-best for merging; it has the best properties of MI but also includes the word frequency as part of the similarity score.
 Otherwise, MI works great, as long as one merges high-frequency word pairs first.
-Cosine similarity is popular in the machine-learning industry, but works poorly, based on  experimental results.
+Cosine similarity works poorly, based on  experimental results.
 This is no surprise: cosine distance is a Casimir invariant for Euclidean space, but probability space is not Euclidean!
 Its a simplex!

 For merging:
 * Orthogonal decomposition into parallel & perpendicular components.